Frequently Asked Questions

 Do you have rabbits?

-Sadly not, as the European Rabbit is a declared Pest Animal in the State of Victoria.
-We do have a bevy of Guinea Pigs though!
+Sadly not, as the European Rabbit is an Established Pest Animal in the State of Victoria.
+We do have a muddle of adorable Guinea Pigs though!

 Amenities

-Our friends at The Farm Cafe offer kiosk service within the Farm, as well as a more extensive cafe accessible via the Yarra Main Trail.
+There is a cafe onsite, run as a separate business.
+The Farm Cafe offers kiosk service within the Children’s Farm, as well as seated dining with a more extensive menu, accessible from outside the Farm, via the Yarra Trail.

 Special Events

-Can I hold my child’s party at the Farm?
+Can I hold a birthday party at the Farm?

 Volunteering, donations and employment